EDUCBA

 Bullet Chart in excel 1-2

-There is no direct inclusion of Bullet Chart under Excel, and hence we need to do some modifications to the general bar chart which we create.
+There is no direct inclusion of a Bullet Chart under Excel, and hence we need to modify the general bar chart we create.
 Follow the steps below:

 Bullet Chart in excel 1-3